Denomination: 40 réis (real)

 Place of Issue: Iberian Peninsula

+Madeira is listed in "Tokens" Vol. 6. under "Africa" in Sarah Sophia Banks's Catalogue of Coins.
+It is this particular 1799 copper token that we map here, as it illustrates the complex circulation of colonial coinage.
 Placing this coin, first, on the map in the location where it has been assigned by the catalogue, presents us with a very different view of the global reach of the coin.
 Rather than reaching toward the coast of Africa, the collection reaches only to the Iberian Peninsula.
-By connecting the coin, through this map, to its country of issue and use, Madeira, we begin to develop a new appreciation for the span of Sarah Sophia’s coin collection.
+By connecting the coin, to its country of issue and use, Madeira, we can begin to develop a new appreciation for the span of Sarah Sophia’s coin collection.

 Sierra Leone Coin

 Denomination: 1 cent

 Sierra Leone, a British colony founded in 1787, was administered by the Sierra Leone Company beginning in 1791.
 The Company was incorporated in 1791 and " aimed to undermine slave trade."5 The colony of Sierra Leone transferred to the Crown in 1808 when the company failed6 and has been viewed as a colony " plagued by poverty, poor cash crops, financial debts, and abolitionists' ideals."7 Sierra Leone was immortalized in accounts by Anna Maria Falconbridge and others as, particularly, a failure in its foundations of abolitionism and its attempts at creating a " Freetown."8

 In Sarah Sophia’s notes, she lists the Sierra Leone coinage in her collection: